What should I watch for?

 stopping of heart

-swelling of face, fingers, feet, lower legs, and ankles
+swelling of the face, fingers, feet, lower legs, and ankles

 unusual tiredness or weakness

 weakness in arm and/or leg on one side of the body, sudden and severe

 Some side effects may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
 Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:

 loss of voice